 Nebraska: Facts and Figures

 Nebraska is rapidly increasing its exports to markets in Asia, with destinations including Japan, South Korea, and China.
-Overall, Nebraska's international trade supports more than 255,000 Nebraska jobs, with 1,850 companies exporting $8.0 billion worth of goods from the state.
+Nebraska's international trade supports more than 260,000 Nebraska jobs, with over 1,750 companies exporting $13 billion worth of goods and services from the state each year.
+As a leading agricultural state, Nebraska exports $8.2 billion in agricultural products each year

 Job Creation